Does Invisalign Hurt? | Clover

 While your lips and tongue quickly adapt to treatment, your gums should not be affected.
 Invisalign is specifically designed to be contoured to your gum-line based on an in-depth digital impression.
 If you experience any sharp cuts, pressure, or irritation to your gums, contact your provider immediately so that they may tailor your Invisalign trays, or order new trays for a better fit.

-Jaw pain, or TMJ pain, may occur during orthodontic treatment, and will likely subside within days or weeks.
-It is often caused by increased clenching or grinding during treatment, and is almost always related to tightness of the jaw muscles.
+Jaw pain, or TMJ pain, may occur during orthodontic treatment and will likely subside within days or weeks.
+It is often caused by increased clenching or grinding during treatment and is almost always related to tightness of the jaw muscles.
 If you are experiencing moderate jaw pain, or find your jaw pain to be persisting longer than two weeks, your treatment may require collaboration with a TMJ specialist.
 If you are thinking about pursuing Invisalign and have current or recent TMJ symptoms, consult with your general dentist or TMJ specialist before committing to orthodontic treatment.

 It is important to remember that you are unique and will experience treatment in your own unique way.
-Some patients may progress through Invisalign with no discomfort, where others find it slightly more difficult.
+Some patients may progress through Invisalign with no discomfort, whereas others find it slightly more difficult.
 We do not wish to discredit anyone’s individual thoughts or feelings during their Invisalign journey.
 If you ever feel curious or concerned during your orthodontic treatment, we encourage you to contact your treating orthodontist for more information.

 No comments yet